jjloomis/ipad-iphone-basics/taking-photos-with-iphone-ipade.md

-# Taking photos with the Camera app
+# Taking Photos with the Camera App

 When taking photos with an iPad\/ iPhone, position the device in landscape mode by default.
 Only use portrait mode if there is a justifiable reason to do so.